eulazzo/implly_network/README.md

 <p>
-Application with the purpose of connecting people who have common interests to share suggestions of good contents.
+Application with the purpose of connecting people who have common interests to share good contents.
 Just create your account and choose what your interests are and start to have access to the best that Implly have to offer.
 (Not implemented yet)
 </p>